 What You Should Know about Store-Bought Canned Produce

 At the end of the day, there are benefits to both fresh and canned or jarred produce.
 But, it’s important to know what goes into them.
-We can ultimately control what we put into homemade preserved foods, however many processed canned products contain high amounts of sodium, sugars and even preservatives to extend shelf life.
+We can ultimately control what we put into homemade preserved foods, however, many processed canned products contain high amounts of sodium, sugars and even preservatives to extend shelf life.

 Canned foods can also contain BPA (Bisphenol A) in the lining of the cans.
-BPA can leach into foods during the high heat canning process and have adverse impact on health.
+BPA can leach into foods during the high heat canning process and have an adverse impact on health.
 There are companies that are moving to BPA-free cans such as Eden Foods, which are great options.
 But, be careful to read labels for added sodium and sugar.

 There are also other factors also that can impact your decision.
-Tomato sauces for instance are know to be higher in the antioxidant compound lycopene that occurs during the high heat canning process.
+Tomato sauces for instance, are known to be higher in the antioxidant compound lycopene that occurs during the high heat canning process.
 Lycopene, which is responsible for producing the red color of tomatoes, has been shown to reduce inflammation and reduce bad LDL cholesterol while boosting the body’s immunity.
 You would need to consume many pounds of fresh tomatoes to get the same lycopene intake that a cup of canned or jarred tomatoes delivers.
 But, read your labels.
-If the product is high in sugar or sodium or contains artificial colors or preservatives, its still not that good for you!
+If the product is high in sugar or sodium or contains artificial colors or preservatives, it's still not that good for you!

 I like to buy my tomatoes processed in glass.
 Other products like legumes, I buy in cans.
 Outside of cooking them from scratch yourself, they are mostly only available in cans.
 Again look for companies like Eden Foods that use PBA-free lined cans and are low-sodium or sodium-free.